convos-chat/www.convos.chat/blog/2021/2021-01-07-convos-solves-irc-persistence-problem.md

 But, guess what?
 There is something better than bouncers and proprietary services: Convos!
 Yes, Convos!
-A free (as in freedom) and open source client-bouncer-platform mixture created by an independent four people non-profit called Nordaaker.
+A free (as in freedom) and open source client-bouncer-platform mixture created by an independent four people non-profit called convos-chat.
 It consists of an always running shared IRC bouncer and an intuitive web client that looks just like any other IRC client.
 It's something you self-host as well, but it's way, way easier to configure, manage and share with friends and